How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Methodology

-To address the costs of hyper-datafication holistically, we estimate the energy use of large-scale data storage (environmental), analyse labour conditions using questionnaires administered to data workers and patterns of language representation in AI datasets (social), and draw on public data to examine economic costs associated with AI data (economical).
-We aim to identify: (i)~the environmental impacts of data storage under hyper-datafication; (ii)~the actors and labour conditions that sustain hyper-datafication; (iii)~the extent to which hyper-datafication represents society using language as a proxy; and (iv)~the economic burdens associated with hyper-datafication.
+Drawing on these sources, we aim to identify: (i)~the environmental impacts of data storage under hyper-datafication; (ii)~the actors and labour conditions that sustain hyper-datafication; (iii)~the extent to which hyper-datafication represents society using language as a proxy; and (iv)~the economic burdens associated with hyper-datafication.